 - Permeable Pavement: Unlike traditional concrete or asphalt, permeable pavement allows rainwater to pass through the surface and be absorbed into the ground.
 This technique can be used for sidewalks, streets, and parking lots, reducing surface runoff and preventing flooding in urban areas. 🌧️

-Cities like New York are leading the way in flood resilience with projects like the Big U, which uses a combination of elevated green spaces, wetlands, and storm surge barriers to protect Lower Manhattan from future floods.
-This design not only reduces flood risk but also creates recreational areas for residents to enjoy, demonstrating that flood protection and urban beauty can coexist. 🌳
+Cities like New York are facilitating flood resilience initiatives like the Big U, which combines elevated green spaces, wetlands, and storm surge barriers to protect Lower Manhattan from future floods.
+By providing flood risk reduction and recreational features, this design demonstrates that flood risk reduction and the beauty of the urban environment are not mutually exclusive. 🌳

 Restoring Natural Floodplains